Birkbeck University of London!!

 I am an EU student, 19 at the moment, who will be starting at BBK in October 2012.
 I applied for the History Dpt in September 2011, was contacted in January 012 and attended an interview in February; well, must say I was among the elders, (and the only foreigner too) all the other guys were between 17 and 21.
 I can't wait to start!
 Is there anybody else starting undergraduate BA History in October?

 A few info about the interview: they asked me why History, why in London and why at BBK and then asked me about my cover letter...
 Well, you have to be yourself and show them your enthusiasm, I personally told them about a few history projects I have carried out and this really helped me out.
-Some of the guys who attended the interview with me didn't pass through, I feel sorry for them but at the same time this gives me the idea that BBK is a very important and selective University and its Department of History is among the best Does the name Eric Hobsbawm ring a bell?
-Well can't wait to meet you fellow birkbeckers
+Some of the guys who attended the interview with me didn't pass through, I feel sorry for them but at the same time this gives me the idea that BBK is a very important and selective University and its Department of History is among the best :smile: Does the name Eric Hobsbawm ring a bell?
+Well can't wait to meet you fellow birkbeckers :wink:

-(Original post by tabshiftspace)
+Original post by tabshiftspace

 apparently you get 2 academics interviewing you informally. that's what i have heard.